arizonatribe/app-engine-demo/README.md

 Conference Detail page was also given a Delete Conference button and supporting API functionality and so was the Conference Session page given Delete functionality.

+The usage of the task queue was a project requirement, however I deviated slightly by allowing entries into the task queue for each conference speaker that speaks at more than one session, rather than just one queue overall.

 ## Problem Query Challenge
 For the assignment, one question posed to the student was to identify a flaw with a particular use-case and describe a possible solution.
 The challenge was to